The best places to live and work in France

 Ideally living in France would mean drinking wine, eating cheese and shopping at the local market but unfortunately most people also need to earn a living to fund their new life in France.
 So where in France offers the best work-life balance?

-The city that came out as the best place to live and work in France was Nantes.
+Nantes was named as one of the best cities to live and work in France.
 Once France’s most important port and then an industrial centre, the capital of the Loire-Atlantique department was known locally as une belle endormie, a ‘sleeping beauty’.
 But following major rejuvenation, the city has awoken with a jolt; emerging, not as France’s prettiest town, but as one of its most culturally alive, with a reputation for being edgy and playfully vibrant.

 It is a family friendly city with Les Machines de l’Île de Nantes, home to a number of mechanical animals including a 12-metre-tall elephant; the Musée Jules Verne and it’s interactive displays of his most famous book Around the World in Eighty Days, and the Musée d’Historie Naturelle.